BiodataAnalysisGroup/miRNAtool/README.md

 - ```save_as_pdf.R```
 - ```save_image.R```

-In order to run the project, set the [R](https://github.com/BiodataAnalysisGroup/UMIc/tree/master/R) folder as your working directory, set the input parameters in the main script ```UMIsProject.R``` and then use the following command:
+In order to run the project:
+1. Set the [R](https://github.com/BiodataAnalysisGroup/miRNAtool/tree/main/R) folder as your working directory
+2. Place the required input files inside the `data` directory and set the parameters inside the .yaml file.
+See instructions [here](https://github.com/BiodataAnalysisGroup/miRNAtool/tree/main/data).
+3. Use the following command:
 ```
-source("UMIsProject.R")
+source("script_mirs.R")
 ```

 ## Execution: